 Kyphosis is an excessive outward curvature of the spine.
 Often referred to as a hunched back, this condition can affect anyone at any age but is most prevalent among older [Read More...]

-Sciatica is a painful condition that occurs as the result of compression or other disturbances to the sciatic nerve, which originates in the spine and branches off into the buttock, thigh, leg and foot.
+Sciatica is a painful condition that occurs as the result of compression or other disturbances to the sciatic nerve, which originates in the spine and branches off into the buttock, thigh, leg, and foot.
 Each branch creates an individual root in these areas.
-The roots come together in the pirifomis muscle, which is located in the buttocks.
+The roots come together in the piriformis muscle, which is located in the buttocks.
 The resulting bundle is what is referred to as the sciatic nerve.

 This area is extremely sensitive because problems affecting the bundle can affect any of the connected areas.
-Most often, compression occurs where the nerve exits the spine or in the pirifomis muscle, however, it can occur anywhere within the system.
+Most often, compression occurs where the nerve exits the spine or in the piriformis muscle, however, it can occur anywhere within the system.
 One of the most common causes of compression or irritation of the sciatic nerve is disc injury.

 The symptoms of sciatica can vary widely from person to person.
 Because the sciatic nerve is composed of numerous individual roots, problems in specified areas but not in others can greatly impact the exact type of symptoms you experience.
 In general, the most common symptoms of sciatica include:

 - Pain in the lower back that may or may not radiate to the buttocks

 - Numbness or tingling in one or both feet

 - Pain in the thigh or leg that radiates from the buttock to the back of thigh, calf or foot